Carlo Pierpaoli, M.D., Ph.D.

 Because the ultimate goal of our research effort is to advance medical care, we have established several projects with intramural and extramural collaborators including both clinical and pre-clinical studies.
 Our current projects include probing the neurobiological underpinnings of the diffusion MRI signal, identifying MRI markers of pathology in experimental animal models of brain disorders, characterizing diffusion and morphometric brain changes during childhood and determining the presence and nature of abnormalities in human disorders such as stroke, traumatic brain injury, Down syndrome, Hereditary Spastic Paraparesis, and Moebius syndrome.
 We are also developing imaging strategies useful for prostate cancer assessment.

 Dr. Pierpaoli received his M.D. at the university of Milan, Italy, followed by a specialization in Neurology, and a Ph.D. in Neuroscience.
 His early research experience was in neuropharmacology with an internship at the Institute for Pharmacological Research "Mario Negri" in Milan, Italy.
-Dr. Pierpaoli has spent most of his scientific career at the NIH, first at the National Institute of Neurological Disorders and Stroke (NINDS), then at the National Institute of Child Health and Human Development (NICHD), and currently in the Quantitative Medical Imaging Section, National Institute of Biomedical Imaging and Bioengineering (NIBIB).
+Dr. Pierpaoli has spent most of his scientific career at the NIH, first at the National Institute of Neurological Disorders and Stroke (NINDS), then at the National Institute of Child Health and Human Development (NICHD), and currently in the Laboratory on Quantitative Medical Imaging, National Institute of Biomedical Imaging and Bioengineering (NIBIB).
 Dr. Pierpaoli's research is aimed at extracting accurate and reproducible biomarkers from data acquired with non-invasive imaging techniques, primarily Magnetic Resonance Imaging (MRI).
 He is mainly known for his contributions in the field of diffusion MRI applied to brain studies.
 Dr. Pierpaoli is a fellow of the International Society of Magnetic Resonance and received the NIH Award of Merit for performing the first diffusion tensor imaging studies of the human brain.

 Irfanoglu MO, Sadeghi N, Sarlls J, Pierpaoli C. Improved reproducibility of diffusion MRI of the human brain with a four-way blip-up and down phase-encoding acquisition approach.
 Magn Reson Med.
 2021;85(5):2696-2708.